sled-group/compute-guide/virtualgl-installation.md

 description: "Guide to install VirtualGL+TurboVNC for new servers."
 permalink: /virtualgl-installation
 ---
+# Background Knowledge: What is VirtualGL and X server?

+Understanding what X server is: https://www.youtube.com/playlist?list=PLXEcKYHTGBdQqfmIiyw6KueAFExDGVQbx

+Understanding what VirtualGL is: https://virtualgl.org/About/Background

 # Part A: TurboVNC + VirtualGL Installation Guide

 ### Uninstall Current VNC (*TurboVNC* for example):